jprivillaso/NodeRestful/myapp/README.md

     mongod --dbpath projectPath\data

 And then start Mongo at the bin folder.
-Example C:\mongon\bin\
+Example C:\Mongo\bin\

-    mongod --dbpath c:\node\nodetest2\data
     mongo